Blog

 Are laundry sheets cleaner than liquid detergent?

 Not automatically.
-Compare evidence, ingredients, packaging, dose, performance needs, and price once official data is available.
+Compare ingredients, packaging, dose, performance needs, and price once approved data is available.

 Should softeners be part of a cleaner routine?